wangyueya/yywang/_news/announcement_6.md

 inline: true
 ---

-I have my Ph.D. journey started and get the Redbird Scholarship! :sparkles:
+I have my Ph.D. journey started and get the **Redbird Scholarship**! :sparkles: